techvoices/techvoices.github.io/src/posts/announce-german-testing-day2020.md

 ---
-title: German Testing Day returns to SpeakEasy for 2020
+title: German Testing Day returns to TechVoices for 2020
 description: German Testing Day 2020 Call for Proposals is Open
 date: 2019-09-14
 tags: